 Which is why Flor has traveled to this desert where she is considered an outsider.

-She joins a mission trip with Vida Estudiantil, the name of Campus Crusade for Christ in Argentina, along with 80 Argentine students and professionals.
+She joins a mission trip with Vida Estudiantil, the name of Cru in Argentina, along with 80 Argentine students and professionals.
 The group divided into smaller teams, and Flor and 5 others visit a remote village called Malleo Community.

 Though Flor will spend only 3 days in Malleo, the 27-year-old college student from La Plata (a northern city of 700,000 people) hopes to befriend many Mapuche -- not an easy feat considering the cultural and historical barriers.
 But Flor knows that the ministry will only be woven through the thread of relationships.